 - c.
 To make the worksheet easier to work with, split the screen by doing the following: - 1.
 Select row 17 (click the 17 row number). - On the View tab, in the Window group, click Split.
 This splits the screen into two parts.
 The top shows rows 1 through 16.
-The bottom shows the rest of the rows. - Click B17, tap the End key (just under Home), and then tap the down arrow on the keyboard.
-This will move the active cell to the last non-blank cell in column B (Zachary in B121).
-This same technique works moving to the last non-blank cell on the right (End then right arrow) or on the left (End then left arrow). - d.
-Copy the formula in K11 by doing the following: - 1.
-Click K11 and tap Ctrl + C to copy the cell. - 2.
-With K11 still active, hold down the Shift key and click cell K121.
-This selects the range K11:K121. - 3.
-Point to K11 again, right-click, and select Paste Options: Formulas (F).
+The bottom shows the rest of the rows. - Click B17.
+Tap Ctrl + Down Arrow.
+This will move the active cell to the last non-blank cell in column B (Williams in B121).
+This same technique works moving to the last non-blank cell on the right (Ctrl + Right Arrow) or on the left (Ctrl + Left Arrow). - d.
+Copy the formula in K12 by doing the following: - 1.
+Click K12 and tap Ctrl + C to copy the cell. - 2.
+With K12 still active, hold down the Shift key and click cell K121.
+This selects the range K12:K121.

 A second way of duplicating the formula is to use the Fill Handle.
-Point to the lower right corner of K11 and the fill handle (little black cross) will appear.
+To do this, you would point to the lower right corner of K12 and the fill handle (little black cross) would appear.
 Click the little black cross and drag down to K121.
 If you copy the formulas this way be sure to select Fill Without formatting from the Auto Fill Options menu to preserve the heavy black border at the bottom of K121.